 What Is Gifted Kid Burnout?

-It’s easy to think that gifted kids have it all figured out, but gifted children may be more prone to burnout than the average child.
-Unreasonably high expectations put on them by their families, peers, and teachers can cause them to be their own biggest critics — ultimately leading to mental and emotional exhaustion.
+Gifted children may be more prone to burnout than the average child, despite many people thinking they have everything figured out.
+Unreasonably high expectations put on them by their families, peers, and teachers can cause them to be their own biggest critics, ultimately leading to mental and emotional exhaustion.

-Here’s an example of burnout in someone gifted: With school projects that do not resonate with them, they procrastinate, fail to complete their schoolwork, and may even decide to leave school.
-Note that “gifted kid burnout syndrome” isn’t a medical condition but rather something that has become known publicly due to gifted kids and teens sharing their negative experiences in online videos.
+For example, gifted kid burnout can manifest as procrastinating, failing to complete their schoolwork, and even deciding to leave school.
+Note that “gifted kid burnout syndrome” isn’t a medical condition but rather something that has become known publicly due to these kids and teens sharing their negative experiences in online videos.

 Why Does Gifted Kid Burnout Occur?

 Several factors lead to chronic stress in a gifted child, ultimately causing burnout.
 A primary factor is an educational environment that doesn’t align with their values.
-Research shows that gifted children have different emotional and social needs compared with their peers.
-Parents and teachers may create unrealistic expectations, which can increase the risk of gifted kids developing behavioral and emotional problems.1
+Research shows gifted children have different emotional and social needs than their peers.
+In addition, parents and teachers may create unrealistic expectations, thus increasing the risk of behavioral and emotional problems.1

-It’s also important to note that some of the unique qualities that make these kids “gifted” are the same qualities that can contribute to added stress in their lives.
-These characteristics include their being highly sensitive, perfectionist, and fearful of failure.
-When these kids are labeled as “gifted,” they may feel different from their peers and experience social isolation, which affects their learning.2
+Some of the unique qualities that make these kids “gifted” are the same that contribute to added stress in their lives.
+These characteristics include being highly sensitive, perfectionistic, and fearful of failure.
+When these kids are labeled as “gifted” by others, they may feel different from their peers and experience social isolation, which affects their learning.2

 Factors that increase the risk of gifted kid burnout include: